Andy-Pham-72/GoodVitamins/iHerb webscraper/README.md

 # iHerb Webscraper Notebook

-A notebook that has python script using Selenium to scrape 600 reivews per vitamin product in the [bestselling vitamin product](https://ca.iherb.com/c/Vitamins?sr=2&noi=48&p=1).
+A notebook that has python script using Selenium to scrape 96 vitamin products information and 600 reviews per product in the [bestselling vitamin product pages](https://ca.iherb.com/c/Vitamins?sr=2&noi=48&p=1).

 ## Data Schema